Equivariant Coarse (Co-)Homology Theories: Coarse (co-)homology theories

 Mitchener has shown, that his coarse homology theories are completely determined on \emph{coarse CW-complexes} by the values on the ray $\N$ and the one-point space, and the same is true of course for our non-equivariant homology theories, as long as the admissible category $\admissible$ is large enough to accomodate all the constructions needed.
 Hence, it is not a good idea to pose both the flasqueness and the coronality axiom at the same time.

 However, all meaningful examples satisfy exactly one of them.
-Which one we take depends on how the particular \mbox{(co-)}homology theory should be interpreted: Some coarse \mbox{(co-)}homology theories arise as coarsifications of locally finite homology or compactly supported cohomology theories (cf.\ \Cref{sec:Ripscomplex}).
-Those topological \mbox{(co-)}homology theories often vanish on spaces of the form $X\times[0,\infty)$ and as a result the flasqueness axiom will be satisfied (see \Cref{sec:SteenrodTransgression}, in particular \Cref{lem:SteenrodFlasqueness}).
+Which one we take depends on how the particular \mbox{(co-)}homology theory should be interpreted: Some coarse \mbox{(co-)}homology theories arise as coarsifications of locally finite homology or compactly supported cohomology theories (cf.\ Section~\ref{sec:Ripscomplex}).
+Those topological \mbox{(co-)}homology theories often vanish on spaces of the form $X\times[0,\infty)$ and as a result the flasqueness axiom will be satisfied (see Section~\ref{sec:SteenrodTransgression}, in particular Lemma~\ref{lem:SteenrodFlasqueness}).

 Other coarse \mbox{(co-)}homology theories are better interpreted as \mbox{(co-)}ho\-mo\-lo\-gy of some (hypothetical) corona.
-If this hypothetical \mbox{(co-)}homology groups are unreduced ones, then it is the coronality axiom which is satisfied, because bounded spaces have empty coronas.
-And if this hypothetical \mbox{(co-)}homology groups are reduced ones, then it is the flasqueness axiom again.
+If these hypothetical \mbox{(co-)}homology groups are unreduced ones, then it is the coronality axiom which is satisfied, because bounded spaces have empty coronas.
+And if these hypothetical \mbox{(co-)}homology groups are reduced ones, then it is the flasqueness axiom again.